 The University of Leicester is licensed by UK Visas and Immigration (UKVI) to sponsor international students under Student route of the Points Based System and is classified as a Student sponsor-track record.
 Our sponsor licence number is JTV8BV799.
 As part of your visa application you will need to quote the University of Leicester post code which is LE1 7RH.

-Most international students (non-EU) who will spend more than six months studying in the UK will need to apply for a visa and provide evidence of study to be able to enter the UK as a student.
+Most international students (and some EU) who will spend more than six months studying in the UK will need to apply for a visa and provide evidence of finances to be able to enter the UK as a student.
 Nationals of some countries will need a visa even if their course lasts less than six months.

 If you need a visa, you must apply to the UK immigration authorities.
 This can be a complicated and long process, therefore it is advisable that you allow plenty of time for this and you ensure that the documents you submit with your application are accurate.
 When your visa application is assessed by UK Visas and Immigration (UKVI), they will consider the following aspects:

 - The college or university at which you wish to study